yaitec/Langflow-Streamlit-integration/README.md

 make start
 ```

-# Environment variables

-1. Add the following keys to the Langflow .env file:

-`LANGFLOW_STREAMLIT_ENABLED=true LANGFLOW_STREAMLIT_PORT=5001`

-or export the environment variables in your terminal:

-`export LANGFLOW_STREAMLIT_ENABLED=true export LANGFLOW_STREAMLIT_PORT=5001`

-2. Restart Langflow using `langflow run --env-file .env`
-3. Run any project and check the LangSmith dashboard for monitoring and observability.

 # How to get Streamlit's Flows from the store
 The gif below shows how to search, download, and run Streamlit's flow:
 <p align="center">